SAP-samples/teched2022-IN261/exercises/ex0/README.md

 ## Download the excercise material

-Go to the [tools](https://github.com/SAP-samples/teched2022-IN261/tree/main/tools) folder.
+Go to the [main](https://github.com/SAP-samples/teched2022-IN261/tree/main) folder.
 Clone or download the AEM Samples.

+To download, click on Code and select Download ZIP

 You should see the following folders: